inwenis/blog/docs/posts/post34.md

 This helps a lot.

-It does not remove hallucinations, but it makes the agent admit them.
+It does not remove hallucinations, but it makes them easier to catch.

 ## code is not the truth

-One thing I see often is that agents treat existing code as Moyzes treted his stone commandments.
+One thing I see often is that agents treat existing code like Moses treated his stone commandments.

-If the code implies this ridicolous combination of features and configs is possible it must be intentional and thau shall not break it!
+If the code implies that this ridiculous combination of features and configs is possible, it must be intentional and thou shalt not break it!

 This is understandable.
 Human developers do this too, especially in unfamiliar systems.

-Takes time for a human to realize "I've seen this oddity before, but I have never seen and proof it is used or coded intentionally"
+It takes time for a human to realize:

+> I have seen this oddity before, but I have never seen any proof that it is used intentionally.

 But agents do it very strongly.

 If some accidental behavior exists, the agent may preserve it.
 It may even build more code around it.

-They might harden the ridiculous functinality with tests.
-We wouldn't want to break functionality when refactoring, do we now?
+They might harden the ridiculous functionality with tests.

+We would not want to break functionality when refactoring, do we now?

 The agent sees that and thinks: